OWASP/CheatSheetSeries/.github/pull_request_template.md

 Thank you for submitting a Pull Request (PR) to the Cheat Sheet Series.

-> :triangular_flag_on_post: If your PR is related to grammar/typo mistakes, please double-check the file for other mistakes in order to fix all the issue on the current cheat sheet.
+> :triangular_flag_on_post: If your PR is related to grammar/typo mistakes, please double-check the file for other mistakes in order to fix all the issues on the current cheat sheet.

 Please make sure that for your contribution: